Our Current Mission Focus

 We participate in ecological education and advocacy, especially around issues of water and sustainable food production.
 We buy renewable electricity through the Energy Cooperative as part of our efforts to lower our environmental impact (see our Philadelphia Sustainability Resources web page), We buy carbon offsets from the Gaviotas Carbon Offset Initiative to more than cover the energy usage of the building and remain carbon negative.
 We have financially supported the used cooking oil bio-diesel program at New Jerusalem Now addiction recovery community.
 We have provided the venue for fund-raising events for Green Village Philadelphia and meetings of the Sustainable Business Network and provide recycling opportunities for members of materials that are currently not being recycled elsewhere.

-Equal Treatment for LGBT People
+Equal Treatment for LGBTQIA People

 As a More Light/Open and Affirming congregation (these are denominational labels given in the Presbyterian church USA and the United Church of Christ for such congregations) we welcome lesbian, gay, bisexual and transgender people and their families in to the full life and leadership of the congregation.
-We sponsor gay, lesbian, and bisexual candidates for ministry, perform union ceremonies, advocate in favor of civil marriage equality, testify for equal treatment at Presbytery meetings, and financially support the More Light and Open and Affirming ministries within our denominations.
+We sponsor gay, lesbian, bisexual and transgender candidates for ministry, perform union ceremonies, advocate in favor of civil marriage equality, testify for equal treatment at Presbytery meetings, and financially support the More Light and Open and Affirming ministries within our denominations.
 Tabernacle is a sponsoring member of the Philadelphia area YES!
-Coalition, and has provided space and volunteer support for Soulforce, WOW, and NGLTF's National Religious Leadership Roundtable.
-Two members of the congregation are profiled on the LGBT Religious Archives Network web site for their pioneering work.
-We also maintain an LGBT Spiritual Resources web page.
+Coalition, and has provided space and volunteer support for Soulforce, WOW, and NGLTF’s National Religious Leadership Roundtable.
+Two members of the congregation are profiled on the LGBTQIA Religious Archives Network web site for their pioneering work.
+We also maintain an LGBTQIA Spiritual Resources web page.

 Tabernacle’s Mission History